lucasbarber78/restaurant-review-scraper/docs/USER_GUIDE.md

 - This usually means the date format wasn't recognized
 - The review will still be included but might not be filtered correctly by date
 - Consider updating the date parsing patterns in `date_utils.py`

+### Issue: "Excel file is empty or has incorrect date ranges"

+- Make sure you didn't specify a date range with no reviews
+- Check if your Excel file path is correct
+- Try running with the `--no-prompt` flag to use the config file values

 ## Getting Help